dnmvisser/terraform-training-solutions/exercise-01/README.md

 1. Install [Terraform](https://www.terraform.io/)

-1. Open up `vars.tf`, set the environment variables specified at the top of the file, and fill in `default` values for any variables in the "REQUIRED PARAMETERS" section.
+1. Open up `variables.tf`, set the environment variables specified at the top of the file, and fill in `default` values for any variables in the "REQUIRED PARAMETERS" section.

 1. Run `terraform init`